OokTech/TW5-Bob/Configuration.md

   setting is `interval`, the heartbeat message is sent every `interval` milliseconds (1000 milliseconds = 1 second).
 On slower hardware a longer heartbeat may be needed to prevent error messages when there is no error.
+- `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
+These are things that are either insecure or have a very good chance of breaking your wiki.
+You will get no tech support if you do any of them.
+If you want to do it anyway than you need to give this the value `I Will Not Get Tech Support For This`.

 ''Note:'' Only changes to the `scripts` and `wikis` will be available without restarting the server.
 You still need to save the settings using the